 Suspending the compass card from a pivot point above the magnet almost eliminates dip.

-The pivot arrangement is unstable, so the compass card and magnets are immersed in a fluid that damps out oscillations, which also provides lubrication.
+The pivot arrangement is unstable, so the compass card and magnets are immersed in a fluid that damps out oscillations, and also provides lubrication (see Figure 2).

 The compass always sits at a slight angle to the earth because the magnet is suspended below a pivot point.
-The centre of gravity of the magnet will not lie directly beneath the pivot point, and when the aeroplane accelerates or decelerates the centre of gravity lags behind and rotates the compass card.
+The centre of gravity of the magnet will not lie directly beneath the pivot point, and when the aeroplane accelerates or decelerates, the centre of gravity lags behind due to inertia and rotates the compass card.

 This does not happen when heading north or south, and is at a maximum when heading east or west.

-In practise, the compass will indicate an apparent turn toward the South when Accelerating and an apparent turn toward the North when Decelerating.
+In practice, the compass will indicate an apparent turn toward the South when Accelerating and an apparent turn toward the North when Decelerating.
 The mnemonic SAND is used to remember these effects.

-Although power changes, in aeroplanes with sufficient power, may produce acceleration or deceleration errors, these errors are most noticeable during attitude changes.
+Power changes, in aeroplanes with sufficient power, produce acceleration or deceleration errors, although these errors are most noticeable during attitude changes.

 To compensate for this, when turning onto northerly headings the pilot must continue the turn past the indicated heading, and when turning onto southerly headings, stop the turn before the desired compass heading.

-The mnemonic ONUS is used to remember this;
+The mnemonic ONUS is used to remember this (see Figure 3):

 Emphasise that lookout is the most important part of any turn and must be maintained, before, during and after the turn.